Chapter 38 : I. Epilogue: Sixteen years later

 “No, you can’t,” he pleaded.
 “You don’t understand.”

 “And why can’t I?” she fumed.
 “You deserve it!
 You killed Lily and James!
 You betrayed them – your best friends!
 You were the Secret-Keeper!”
-She paused, trying to collect herself and not start crying.
+She paused, trying to collect herself.
 It was all coming back now – how she had felt when she’d first been told of Sirius’s treachery thirteen years ago.

 “It wasn’t like that!”
 Sirius exclaimed.
 “Please, just listen!”